TideIllustrated - Where Bryce Young could end up now that the Bears pick No. 1 overall

 Las Vegas Raiders

-This would be another ideal destination for Young as he would join an offense that features targets such as Davante Adams, Darren Waller and Hunter Renfrow as well as former Alabama standout Josh Jacobs at running back.
+This would be another ideal destination for Young as he would join an offense that features targets such as Davante Adams, Darren Waller and Hunter Renfrow as well as former Alabama running back Josh Jacobs.

 Carolina Panthers